Why is Component Lead Forming Critical in Electronics Manufacturing?

 Manual vs. Automated Lead Forming: Which Method Suits Your Needs?

-The choice between manual and automated component lead forming largely depends on your production volume and available budget.
+The choice depends on production volume and requirements.

 Comparison of Lead Forming Methods